cwendorf/CALM/docs/README.md

 ### Overview

 `CALM` is an R package for creating and interpreting contrast codes for linear models.
-It is an extension of the built-in contrast specifications in R and a modification of Vernables's 'codingMatrices' package.
+It is an extension of the built-in contrast specifications in R and a modification of Venables's `codingMatrices` package.
 In addition to contrast specifications, it includes functions for directly converting hypothesized differences (contrasts) into linear model codes (and vice versa).

 ### Installation